afiore/cikit/README.md

 ### Goals

-- Provide a minimal but functional UI to display JUnit test reports (both CLI and web-based).
+- Provide a minimal but functional UI to display JUnit test reports both through the CLI and as an HTML document.
 - Notify test outcome through various channels: i.e. slack web-hooks, github comments, etc.
 - Have fun!